kumuluz/kumuluzee-samples/kumuluzee-amqp-rabbitmq/README.md

 # KumuluzEE AMQP sample with RabbitMQ

-> Develop Messaging with RabbitMQ and pack it as a KumuluzEE microservice.
+> Develop messaging with RabbitMQ and pack it as a KumuluzEE microservice.

 The objective of this sample is to demonstrate how to develop messaging using RabbitMQ.
-The tutorial guides you through the development of RabbitMQ Publisher and Consumer.
+The tutorial guides you through the development of RabbitMQ publisher and consumer.
 You will add KumuluzEE dependencies into pom.xml.
-You will recieve messages through your REST service and will then send them to the RabbitMQ broker, which will deliver them to appropriate Consumers.
+You will recieve messages through your REST service and will then send them to the RabbitMQ broker, which will deliver them to appropriate consumers.

 ## Requirements